hagerty-dev/motorsportreg-design-system/accessibility/index.md

 ## Why is digital accessibility important ?

-- It is a best practice when building and designing sites and apps
+- It is a best practice when building and designing websites and apps
 - Better design by being accessible for everyone
 - By being accessible we show our support to towards all business users and value their impact
 - Legal compliancy

 ## Audit checklist

-A simple list of things to keep in mind when testing your app or site's accessibility score.
+A simple list of things to keep in mind when testing your app or website's accessibility score.

 - **Standard markup**
 - **Focus management**